Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Differences between Product Differentiation, Product Innovation and Product Variation

-Differences Product Differentiation Product Innovation Product Variation
+Differences Product differentiation Product innovation Product variation

-Definition Modification of an existing product to distinguish it from competing products Development of a completely new product that does not yet exist on the market Modification of an existing product to adapt it to different customer needs
+Definition Modification of an existing product to differentiate it from competing products Development of a completely new product that does not yet exist on the market Modification of an existing product to adapt it to different customer needs

 Risks Low risks, as the existing product is already established on the market High risks, as the new product may not be accepted by the market Low risks, as the existing product is already successful on the market and the adaptations to customer needs are expected to lead to higher acceptance